American Legion Post 10 is located at 702 Pine Grove Drive in Wilmington, North Carolina 28409.

 “For God and Country we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; To maintain law and order; To foster and perpetuate a one hundred percent Americanism; To preserve the memories and incidents of our associations in the Great Wars; To inculcate a sense of individual obligation to the community, state and nation; To combat the autocracy of both the classes and the masses; To make right the master of might; To promote peace and goodwill on earth; To safeguard and transmit to posterity the principles of justice, freedom and democracy; To consecrate and sanctify our comradeship by our devotion to mutual helpfulness.”

 The American Legion founded in France in 1919 by Veterans of World War I. Later that year the American Legion received Congressional approval here in the United States.
 Post 10 was one of the first post in the nation chartered.
-Our charter dated the Third day of September, 1919 (soon to be a 100 years old).
+Our Post charter is dated the Third day of September, 1919 and we are 100+ years old.